Automattic/host-partner-documentation/jetpack/jetpack-start-endpoints/determining-provisioning-status.md

 - __is_provisioned_by_calling_partner__: (bool) Does the site have a plan that was provisioned by the partner making this status request?
 - __is_connected__:                      (bool) Is the site connected to WordPress.com?
 - __has_pending_plan__:                  (bool) Does the site have a pending plan that requires connection authorization?
+- __products__: Additional product items provisioned for the site including jetpack backups products and other items.

 ## Endpoint errors